dse/old-timey-mono-font/README.md

-# Reproducing Typewriter
+# Old Timey Mono

-A clean monospace typeface based on of Reproducing Typewriter, a monospace typeface from as early as 1906.
+A clean monospace typeface based on Reproducing Typewriter, a monospace typeface from as early as 1906.
 Reproducing Typewriter was designed for simulating typewritten letters in smaller point sizes for advertisements, catalogs, etc., where readability and/or distortion